cnpem/pianno/README.md

 ## User guide and documentation

-For a complete guide with examples and documentation, please visit [the docs](https://cnpem.github.io/pianno/)).
+For a complete guide with examples and documentation, please visit [the docs](https://pianno.lnls.br/uwu).

+> Note: the docs page is currently hosted at [https://pianno.lnls.br/uwu](https://pianno.lnls.br/uwu), which is an internal server at CNPEM.
+If you are not at CNPEM, you can run the docs page locally by following the instructions below.

 ### Run locally